Th1nhNg0/AI4VN2022-airquality/README.md

-# AI4VN2022-airquality
+# AI4VN 2022 - Air Quality Forecasting Challenge

-AI4VN 2022 - Air Quality Forecasting Challenge
+Resources of our team HCMUS-MATH19 in the competition